 We may receive compensation when you click on links to products from our partners.

-- Create lists of where you will send your resumes (friends, family, former coworkers, companies, recruiters, references and job search sites)
+- Create lists of where you will send your resumes (friends, family, former coworkers, companies, recruiters, references, and

-- Draft you plan of action (who you will contact first, how you will spend your time, etc.)
+- Draft your plan of action (who you will contact first, how you will spend your time, etc.)

 While this may sound a little overwhelming and very time consuming, the more time you spend on the three items above, the quicker you will land your new dream job.

 This book not only provides a step-by-step guide to cover letters but teaches you actionable steps and tactics to write the best one!
 Are you ready to learn?

 The first step in your planning is to create all of the lists you will need to focus your search.

 Lists you will create: